What is an FR/SR22 Bond?

-In order to drive legally in Ohio, you must be able to prove you can pay for damages and injuries that occur in any traffic accident you cause.
-You must have coverage for a minimum of $25,000 per person / $50,000 total per accident for bodily injury caused to another person, passengers in another car, pedestrians, and $25,000 for damage to property other than your vehicle.
+To drive legally in Ohio, you have to be able to prove you can pay for damages and injuries that occur in a traffic accident that you cause.
+You must have coverage for a minimum of $25,000 per person / $50,000 total per accident for bodily injury caused to another person, passengers in another car, pedestrians, and $25,000 for damage to the other person's property.

-If your license is suspended because you fail to prove FR, Ohio law specifies the steps you must take to have your driving privileges restored.
+If your license is suspended because you fail to prove FR, you must take steps to have your driving privileges restored.
 These include paying any Reinstatement Fees and filing an SR-22 Form with the Ohio BMV.

 With the issuance of your FR/SR22 Bond, the insurance company will electronically file your SR-22 with the Ohio BMV.
 This is the fastest way to get your filing to the BMV without you going there.
 The BMV tells us that it takes them up to 3 business days to record a filing onto your record once it has been received.
 If you are in a super hurry, the fastest way to reinstate your license is to go directly to a local BMV Office with your SR-22 Form and any other requirements.
 Your SR-22 Form will be available to you several minutes after we have confirmed your payment.
 You can have your driving privileges restored the same day if it is early enough for you to make it to a BMV office with all your requirements.